What Is Very Long Baseline Interferometry (VLBI)?

 Processing The Data

-An enormous amout of data is collected for each 5 day run.
+An enormous amount of data is collected for each 5 day run.
 Each radio telescope typically collects 900TB of data per 5 day run.
-That data is then stored on from 1,000 to 2,000 hard drives, which amounts to about 7 petabytes (PB) of total stored data.
+That data is then stored on about 1,000 hard drives, which amounts to about a petabyte (PB) of total stored data.

 Data collected on the hard drives must be transported via jet airliner from the various telescopes to the MIT Haystack Observatory in Westford, Mass.
 There the images/data are cross-compared and analyzed on a special grid computer, pictured above, made of about 800 CPUs all connected through a high speed network.
 (For a comparison, EHT is processing about ten times the amount of data than the Large Hadron Collider (LHC) does in Switzerland.)
 The 800 CPUs use application-specific software to create a virtual telescope that instead of light, culls the astronomical data samples into a single image that's just gigabytes in capacity.
-The Perimeter Institute at the University of Waterloo in Canada is also one of the prime institutions that will be analyzing the data from the EHT.
 Top

 In theory these black holes were thought to be powered by magnetic fields.
 For the first time EHT astronomers, using only three telescopes, have detected magnetic fields just outside the event horizon of the black hole at the center of our Milky Way.
 In Sgr.
 A* polarized light is emitted by electrons spiraling around magnetic field lines.
 As a result, this light directly traces the structure of the magnetic fields.
 "These magnetic fields have been predicted to exist, but no one has seen them before.
 Our data puts decades of theoretical work on solid observational ground," adds principal investigator Shep Doeleman, who is assistant director of MIT's Haystack Observatory.
 See an artist's conception of the Milky Way Black Hole to the left.
 The object in the upper center of the black hole diagram is a corona (never seen by a human, only hard x-rays have been observed).